 Price

-In terms of cost, SRAM holds an advantage.
+SRAM has an advantage in terms of cost.
 The Shimano Dura-Ace R9250 is priced at an incredible $4500 (excluding a power meter).
-You can buy a pretty good road bike at this price range.
+At this price range, you can buy a pretty good road bike.

 Winner: SRAM